 Andrew Gauci

 Andrew assumed his present position as Chairman Japan & Executive Director, Development Partnerships in July 2024 after 17 years as the Managing Director and CEO of the Lendlease business in Japan.
-During his tenure the business in Japan has seen tremendous growth and diversification, from a leading Project Management provider to becoming a successful Real Estate Investment and Development organization.
-This diversification includes Japan’s first independent telecoms tower company, a major data center development, R&D and office value add conversions.
+During his tenure, the business in Japan has seen tremendous growth and diversification, from a leading Project Management provider to becoming a successful Real Estate Investment and Development organisation.
+This diversification includes Japan’s first independent telecoms tower company, a major data centre development, R&D and office value-add conversions.
 Through his extensive relationships in Japan, Andrew has facilitated Japanese capital investing into Lendlease products in London, New York, Sydney and Melbourne.
-With over A$12 billion in end value projects invested to date, his current role will focus on growing these partnerships to facilitate new investments and real estate development across diverse product lines including Build to Rent, Office, Industrial, Data Centers and Apartments.
+With over A$12 billion in end-value projects invested to date, his current role will focus on growing these partnerships to facilitate new investments and real estate development across diverse product lines including Build to Rent, Office, Industrial, Data Centres and Apartments.

-Andrew served as the Chair of Australia New Zealand Chamber of Commerce in Japan from 2016 to 2019 and currently sits on the Executive Committee of the Australia Japan Business Corporation Committee (AJBCC).
+Andrew served as the Chair of Australia New Zealand Chamber of Commerce in Japan from 2016 to 2019 and currently sits on the Board of the Australia Japan Business Co-operation Committee (AJBCC).

 Ben Opie